On the non-uniqueness of the quasi-static magnetic forward problem and its impact on source current reconstruction: Verification of our approach using simulations

 \subsubsection{Set-up and procedure}

-Here, we perform a simple verification of our claim above in Section~\ref{sec:mean_value_theorem} that for a triangular current loop with origin at any of its vertices, there always exists a dipole that lies in the opposite edge that exactly reproduces the magnetic field of that edge.
+Here, we perform a simple verification of our claim in Section~\ref{sec:ECD} and Appendix~\ref{sec:mean_value_theorem} that for a triangular current loop with origin at any of its vertices, there always exists a dipole that lies in the opposite edge that exactly reproduces the magnetic field of that edge when evaluated at some fixed field point.

-We first specified an arbitrary current triangle with vertices up to 5~cm away from the $(0,0,0)$~cm origin and current strength $I = 1$~A. In reality, physiological dipole moments are best measured in units of nAm, but we used this arbitrary current strength value as it is an irrelevant parameter with respect to our dipole fitting procedure.
+We first specified an arbitrary current triangle with each vertex coordinate up to 5~cm away from the $(0,0,0)$~cm origin and current strength $I = 1$~A. In reality, physiological dipole moments are best measured in units of nAm, but we used this arbitrary current strength value as it is an irrelevant parameter with respect to our dipole fitting procedure.
 Each edge was discretized into 50 points, and each point was taken to be an origin.
 The signal due to a dipole located at every other point was calculated, with orientation parallel to the edge it lies on and strength $I$ multiplied by that edge's length.
 Let us denote each of these signals to be $\bm{\phi}_{D}$.

 The forward magnetic field due to the entire triangle used to calculate the reference flux signal was obtained by performing the Biot-Savart line integral over the closed loop.
 For convenience, the calculation was done with respect to the $(0,0,0)$~cm origin; we know from Section~\ref{sec:closed_loop} that this calculation over the triangle loop will yield translationally invariant results.
 We will also refer to this signal as $\bm{\phi}_{ref}$ from hereon.